 The problem with seaweed is that the iodine content is variable.
 The recommended daily intake of iodine for an adult is 100 to 150 micrograms.
 The upper limit is 1100 micrograms (1.1 milligrams).
-Most seaweeds, such as kelp or kombu, only require a fraction of a gram of the seaweed to deliver the recommended amount of iodine, and thus present the risk of getting too much iodine.
-One species, hijiki (hiziki), should be totally avoided since it also has too much arsenic.
+Most seaweeds, such as kelp or kombu, only require a fraction of a gram of the seaweed to deliver the recommended amount of iodine.
+Thus they present the risk of getting too much iodine.
+And you should totally avoid one species, hijiki (hiziki), since it also has too much arsenic.

 Additionally, some seaweeds have too much sodium.
 But raw lavar and agar have good ratios of potassium to sodium, as well as a good amount of potassium.
 There are also commercial products made from these seaweeds, but the processing changes the ratios of potassium to sodium.
 Check the label for the amount of each element.

 The commercial products do retain the iodine, though.
 Eden Foods Agar-Agar, for example, provides 80 mcg (80% of RDA) of iodine in a tablespoon of agar flakes, which will make a cup of agar gel.
-The gel can be used similarly to gelatin for thickening, pie fillings and custards or Jello type desserts.
+You can use the gel similarly to gelatin for thickening, pie fillings and custards or Jello type desserts.

-Alternative solutions for most vegans are to get iodine in a supplement, or to eat vegetables that are grown in soil with adequate iodine, such as land that is seaside.
-The iodine will be taken up by the plants, and thus will be transferred to anyone who eats the plants.
+Alternative solutions for most vegans include getting iodine in a supplement, or eating vegetables grown in soil with adequate iodine, such as land that is seaside.
+The plants absorb the iodine from the soil, and thus transfer the iodine to anyone who eats the plants.